2. Numerical data¶

 /

-applied to integers can result in a number with decimals, which will be stored as a floating point number.>>> 5 / 3 1.6666666666666667
+decimal division operation applied to integers can result in a decimal number, which will be stored as a floating point number.>>> 5 / 3 1.6666666666666667

 - Mixed operations between integers and floats

-Any operation between an integer number and a floating point number will result in a floating point number.
+Any operation between an integer and a floating point number will result in a floating point number.

 >>> 5 * 2.0 10.0 >>> 5 + 2.0 7.0 >>>